donquixote/drupal-entdisp/README.md

 So, a plugin definition describes how to obtain a plugin handler instance.
 This could be done by providing a class name and constructor parameters, a factory callback, etc.

-However, in the current version of EntDisH, the only way to do so is by directly putting the handler object into the definition, e.g. `array('label' => 'My plugin', 'handler' => new MyHandler())`.
+However, in the current version of EntDisP, the only way to do so is by directly putting the handler object into the definition, e.g. `array('label' => 'My plugin', 'handler' => new MyHandler())`.
 Some may say "ouch".
 But this is the cheapest-to-implement solution.
 And it allows the IDE to recognize the class name for "find usages" and refactor/rename.

 ### Serialized objects?